 What is a coil?

 A coil is the heating element within a vape tank.
 The coil will heat up and vapourise the e-liquid.
-The coils can be made from various materials including Titanium, Stainless Steel, Nickel or Kanthal, with Kanthal being the most popular choice for manufacturers.
+The coils can be made from various materials including Titanium, Stainless Steel, Nickel or Kanthal, with Kanthal being the most popular choice for vape coils UK and global manufacturers.

 Does any coil fit any vape?